Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Conclusion

-Another important question is to understand the role of $k$ in whether or not the revenue gap is finite.
+There are numerous questions for future work: \begin{itemize} \item We have already outlined one interesting question for future work, to prove or disprove Conjecture~\ref{app:conj}.
+Even a slight weakening of the conjecture, just showing that for every $k$ there exists some $\distD_k$ such that $\bkrev{\distD_k}{k} > \bkrev{\distD_k}{k+1}$ would be interesting.
+We discuss our candidate instance for Conjecture~\ref{conj} in Appendix~\ref{app:conj}. \item We showed that restricting the seller to be buy-$n$ incentive compatible sufficed to obtain a $O(2^n\cdot n^2)$-approximation via bundling.
+It would be interesting if the exponential bound is tight in general; if it is, it would be interesting to characterize the distributions for which a polynomial approximation is possible. \item It would be interesting to understand the role of $k$ in whether or not the revenue gap is finite.
 Concretely, we would like to answer the following question: for a given $n$, what is the smallest $k$ for which $\bkrev{\distD}{k}/\brev{\distD}$ is finite for all $\distD$?
-Ultimately, we would like to understand the exact trade off between $k, n$ in the revenue gap, answering Open Question~\ref{oq:1}.
-Future work could also follow the steps of~\cite{CTT20} in understanding whether or not fine-grained buy-many mechanisms satisfy revenue monotonicity, or whether or not fine-grained buy-many mechanisms admit $(1-\varepsilon)$-approximations via finite-sized mechanisms (and what role $k$ has in answering any of these questions).

-Another interesting avenue would be to explore the power that buy-many or fine-grained buy-many mechanisms have over product distributions.
+Ultimately, we would like to understand the exact trade off between $k, n$ in the revenue gap, answering Open Question~\ref{oq:1}. \item Future work could also follow the steps of~\cite{CTT20} in understanding whether or not fine-grained buy-many mechanisms satisfy revenue monotonicity, or whether or not fine-grained buy-many mechanisms admit $(1-\varepsilon)$-approximations via finite-sized mechanisms (and what role $k$ has in answering any of these questions). \item Another interesting avenue would be to explore the power that buy-many or fine-grained buy-many mechanisms have over product distributions.
 There is a long line of work with elegant approximation results for the case of product distributions, but progress towards polynomial time approximation schemes has been slow.
-It is possible that restricting the seller's choice of mechanism improves the performance of existing algorithms or allows for the discovery of more efficient ones.

-Finally, computationally very little is still understood about buy-many or fine-grained buy-many mechanisms.
-For instance, it is not immediately clear how to efficiently test whether or not a mechanism is buy-many or buy-$k$ for some $k$.
+It is possible that restricting the seller's choice of mechanism improves the performance of existing algorithms or allows for the discovery of more efficient ones. \item Finally, very little is understood computationally about buy-many and fine-grained buy-many mechanisms.
+For instance, it is not immediately clear how to efficiently test whether or not a mechanism is buy-many or buy-$k$ for some $k$. \end{itemize}

 We hope that our results strengthen the importance of developing a deeper understanding of fine-grained buy-many mechanisms.